What is screen mirroring?

 Screen mirroring is the process of copying media content displayed on one device’s screen to another in real time.
 It’s a very convenient solution for a variety of use cases, including sharing images, watching videos, and more.
 This feature allows users to share their device’s screen wirelessly.

-For screen sharing, the user can provide wired or wireless equipment.
+For screen mirroring, the user can provide wired or wireless equipment.
 The specific use case determines the type of communication channel between the devices.
 To provide the best image quality and instant system response, it’s essential to ensure a good communication channel between the two devices.
 In this case, it’s best to use a wired connection through a router or a direct connection (Ad-Hoc mode) between the devices.
-If you only have a wireless connection, you need to make sure that this connection is high-quality and reliable for transmitting the video signal, for example: select a Wi-Fi router frequency of 5 GHz and a wider data transmission bandwidth.
+If you only have a wireless connection, you need to make sure that this connection is high-quality and reliable for transmitting the video signal, for example: select the Wi-Fi router frequency 5 GHz.

 Screen mirroring is based on establishing a network connection between a broadcast device (for example: a mobile phone screen) and a viewing device (for example: a TV).
 So, let’s try to understand what happens inside the screen mirroring process.
 It includes the following steps: